Pharmacy (PHAR)

 PHAR 735, DRUG ACTION I: MEDICINAL CHEMISTRY AND PHARMACEUTICS, 3 Credits

 Introductory course exploring interactions of chemicals with physiological systems.
 Concepts encompass drug design and characterization of drug interactions with specialized cellular components, drug absorption and distribution, and drug biotransformation or excretion.
-Approved for a graduate program of study.

 PHAR 736, DRUG ACTION III: AUTONOMIC DRUG ACTION, 3 Credits